Aeja Jackson, PhD, MS, CPH, CPHQ, LSSWB

 What do you attribute your success to?

-I would definitely say God first I'm a religious woman.
-And secondly, I would attribute my success to my parents, my upbringing, and my community.
-They've been foundational to everything I've been able to accomplish.
+I would definitely say God comes first, as I am a woman of faith.
+I also credit my parents, my upbringing, and my community.
+They’ve been the foundation for everything I’ve been able to accomplish.

 What’s the best career advice you’ve ever received?

-The best career advice I've ever received is to keep an open mind.
-And I would add that it's not just about networking - network is very important, but keeping an open mind is just as important.
-You have to be willing to do something different and consider paths you might not have initially imagined for yourself.
+The best career advice I’ve received is to keep an open mind.
+Networking is important, but staying open to new possibilities matters just as much.
+You have to be willing to try something different and consider paths you may not have initially imagined for yourself.

 What advice would you give to young women entering your industry?

 I would say to keep going.
-All you need is one yes.
-Don't let the rejections or setbacks discourage you - just keep pushing forward, because it only takes that one opportunity, that one person who sees your potential, to change everything.
+All it takes is one yes.
+Don’t let rejections or setbacks discourage you.
+Keep pushing forward, because that one opportunity and that one person who recognizes your potential can change everything.

 What are the biggest challenges or opportunities in your field right now?